Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/DSP/README.md

 cd ../build/fir_dsp_$(N_FIR_FILTERS)firs_$(N_FIR_TAPS)taps/hw_emu/package
 ./launch_hw_emu.sh -graphic -xsim
 ```
 The XSIM Waveform Viewer is launched.
 Drag and drop the signals into the Viewer and click Play to start the emulation.
 Go back to the terminal and wait for the Linux prompt to show up.

 In the XSIM Waveform Viewer, you will see the signals you added to the waveform adjusting over the execution of the design.
 Once done, hit the pause button and close the window to end the emulation.

 </details>

 <details>
 <summary>TARGET=hw: Run on Hardware</summary>

 ## Run on Hardware

 To run the design in hardware, re-run the following "make" steps with TARGET=hw and other applicable options (see the make steps above)
 ```
 make kernels     TARGET=hw
 make xclbin      TARGET=hw
 make application TARGET=hw
 make package     TARGET=hw
 ```
 this can also be done is a single step as follows:
 ```
 make build TARGET=hw
 ```

-Now follow **Steps 1-9** to run the `lenet_xrt.elf` excutable on your VCK190 board.
+Now follow **Steps 1-9** to run the `lenet_xrt.elf` executable on your VCK190 board.

-**Step 1.** Ensure your board is powered off.
+**Step 1.** Ensure your board is powered OFF.

 **Step 2.** Use an SD card writer (such as balenaEtcher) to flash the `sd_card.img` file onto an SD card.

 **Step 3.** Plug the flashed SD card into the top slot of the VCK190 board.

 **Step 4.** Set the switch SW1 Mode\[3:0\]=1110 = OFF OFF OFF ON.

 **Step 5.** Connect your computer to the VCK190 board using the included USB cable.

 **Step 6.** Open a TeraTerm terminal and select the correct COM port.
 Set the port settings to the following:
 ```
 Port: <COMMXX>
 Speed: 115200